Utah officer who pulled gun on black child will keep working

-WOODS CROSS, Utah (AP) — A Utah officer who pulled his gun on a 10-year-old boy during a pursuit of armed suspects will continue to work amid an independent review of the incident, police said Monday.
+WOODS CROSS, Utah (AP) — A Utah police chief defended an officer who pulled his gun on a 10-year-old black boy, saying the officer believed the child might be an armed suspect and will keep working during an independent review, police said Monday.

-The unidentified officer is still employed with the agency and authorities are not looking to terminate him, Woods Cross Police Chief Chad Soffe said.

-The officer’s actions drew criticism after Jerri Hrubes said the white Woods Cross police officer pulled his gun on her son, DJ, who is black, while he was playing on his grandmother’s front lawn Thursday north of Salt Lake City.
-She has said her son didn’t have any toys or objects in his hands.
+The officer’s actions drew criticism after Jerri Hrubes said the white police officer pulled his gun on her son, DJ, who is black, while he was playing on his grandmother’s front lawn Thursday in a state where African Americans make up just 1.4% of the population, according to U.S. Census figures.

+Police in the small town of Woods Cross north of Salt Lake City have asked the Davis County Attorney’s office to review the officer’s actions and how the agency responded, Chief Chad Soffe said.
+The unidentified officer mistook the boy for a potential suspect, but used good judgment overall, he said.

+“We want to learn from this, we don’t want people to be traumatized by our efforts to protect the community,” he said.

+Hrubes has said her son didn’t have any toys or objects in his hands.
 The officer told DJ to put his hands in the air and get on the ground and told him not to ask questions.
-After Jerri Hrubes confronted the officer, he got in his car in left, she said.
+After Jerri Hrubes confronted the officer, he got in his car and left, she said.

-Soffe defended the officer’s actions and said he mistook the boy for a potential suspect.
-Responding officers received mixed reports of the suspects’ race and ethnicity including that they were black, Hispanic or Polynesian, he said.
+Soffe said the officer was part of a group chasing suspects after authorities received reports of a shooting and were told the suspects were black, Hispanic or Polynesian, he said.

-Soffe said the agency has asked the Davis County District Attorney’s office to conduct a probe into the incident.
-“We want to learn from this, we don’t want people to be traumatized by our efforts to protect the community,” he said.

 An attorney working with the Hrubes family said the mother was upset and still had unanswered questions.
 Jerri Hrubes has said the officer returned and apologized later that day, but the confrontation left her feeling unsafe in the West Bountiful home.

-“If it’s true that the justification to point a gun at this child is because they were told the suspects might be black, Hispanic or Polynesian, are they saying this officer was entitled to stop and point his gun at every male fitting that description?” said Kara Porter.
+“If it’s true that the justification to point a gun at this child is because they were told the suspects might be black, Hispanic or Polynesian, are they saying this officer was entitled to stop and point his gun at every male fitting that description?” said Karra Porter, an attorney working with the family.

 Hrubes doesn’t necessarily want the officer fired, but would be satisfied with an outside review, Porter said.

-Note: This story has been corrected to fix the spelling of the first name of the attorney working with the family to Karra, not Kara.